Living

 We also consider the practicalities of buying a mattress protector, from the range of sizes on offer to the details of delivery.
 We like to compare our findings against verified reviews to pick up common customer concerns.
 Finally, we bring it all back to the price to help you determine value for money.

 A mattress protector is an invaluable bit of bedding, so you want to get the right one first time.
-Here are the most important mattress protector buying rules to bear in mind.
+Here are the most important things to bear in mind when shopping for one.

 A waterproof mattress protector can keep any amount of liquid from seeping through, no matter how long it sits on the surface.
 A waterproof mattress protector is the best choice for kids' beds or cribs where you might be dealing with overnight bed-wetting.

 A water-resistant mattress protector offers some protection against spills, but liquid may seep through eventually if there is a large amount or it's left for an extended period of time.
-A water-resistant mattress protector offers insufficient protection against bed-wetting, but it's good to stop the night sweats.
+A water-resistant mattress protector offers insufficient protection against bed-wetting, but it's good enough to prevent night sweats from damaging your mattress.

-The most common mattress protector type is fitted sheet style, with an elastic band that stretches all around the mattress.
-They're easy to get on and off the bed for quick laundry.
+The most common mattress protector type is a fitted-sheet style, with an elastic band that stretches all around the mattress.
+They're easy to get on and off the bed for when you need to do the laundry.

 A mattress encasement is harder to get on and off the bed, but it offers 360-degree protection: on top, underneath, and around all four sides of the mattress.
 This is the best mattress protector type for anyone who suffers from dust mite allergies or wants to keep bed bugs out of their mattress.